mattneary/Tarpits-Abstraction/chapters/Simulate.md

     (lambda (obj value) obj))))
 ```

-The above definition makes the value of the gate a method as well.
-The getter then
+The definition in Figure~\ref{fig:fnGateDef} makes the value of the gate a
-applies the `value` method to the `get`-wrapped values of the two input
+method as well.
+The getter then applies the `value` method to the `get`-wrapped
-components.
-The relation tying together these input components is passed as the
+values of the two input components.
+The relation tying together these input
-first argument to the `fn-gate` constructor.
-This is to say that when getting the
+components is passed as the first argument to the `fn-gate` constructor.
+This
-value of an `fn-gate`, the values upon which it depends will be gotten as well in
+is to say that when getting the value of an `fn-gate`, the values upon which it
-a sort of cascading dependency.
-These dependencies will then be assessed based on
+depends will be gotten as well in a sort of cascading dependency.
+These
-the function specific to that instance of `fn-gate`, maybe logical or, for
+dependencies will then be assessed based on the function specific to that
-example.
+instance of `fn-gate`, maybe logical or, for example.

 We now define, in turn, children of the `fn-gate` constructor easily as follows.